Get answers to our most frequently asked questions about your ConnectCard

 You can get a ConnectCard at select Port Authority light rail and busway stations, Port Authority's Downtown Service Center and at participating retail outlets, including most Giant Eagle and Goodwill locations throughout the region.

-Stored cash value to purchase rides and transfers
+Stored cash value to purchase rides

 Reduced Fare ConnectCards for riders with disabilities.
 For more information on current Port Authority fares, visit the Fare Information page.